gurkensaas/StackExchange-Badge-IDs/README.md

 * With a decent internet connection, it has to run in less than 10 minutes.
 * Output has to be comma-delimited/CSV.

+Another thing that would be very handy would be conversion between different file formats, so the user doesn't have to do that every time the table changes.

 <h3>Tables</h3>

 This is in case...